aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/programming-with-documents-in-ruby/working-with-styles-in-ruby/_index.md

 ---
 title: Working With Styles in Ruby
-description: Ruby: working with Document Styles using Aspose.Words for Java
+description: "Ruby: working with Document Styles using Aspose.Words for Java."
 type: docs
 weight: 70
 url: /java/working-with-styles-in-ruby/